 The IRS’s Guided Tax Preparation is a bit of a misnomer, since all the IRS does is point you to third-party services the government partners with to help taxpayers file online.
 Set up an account set with the provider, and then follow the instructions set forth by that provider from there.

 If you choose Fillable Forms, you’re taken to a page that explains how it works and points you to open an account with the IRS.

 Guided tax preparation

-To get started you’ll review the eight available IRS Free File Online providers to find the best match.
+Start by reviewing the 11 offers at IRS Free File Online providers to find the best match.
 The fine print matters here.
-For example, some services limit your adjusted gross income — TaxSlayer allows only $39,000, for example.
-Some services are only available in certain states, while others are limited by residence or age of the filer (IRS Free Tax File Program delivered by TaxAct has the max age set to 65).
-All include handling military pay and the earned income tax credit.
-FreeTaxUSA, OLT Online Taxes, and TaxSlayer have free state filing for all states; and of those, only OLT has the maximum allowable AGI of $73,000.
+For example, some services limit your adjusted gross income — TaxSlayer allows only $60,000, for example.
+Some services are only available in certain states, while others are limited by residence or age of the filer (IRS Free Tax File Program delivered by Tax Slayer has the max age set to 57, while TaxAct has two offers this year, one for filers aged 20-58 and another for those aged 67 and up).

 The flipside?
 You may not get all the features and help available if you went directly to that services’ site to file.
 Let’s take the example of TaxAct.
 What’s covered in the IRS Free File version of TaxAct and the service’s own free tier is the same, in terms of forms supported.
-But the free tier of TaxAct includes its TaxAssist tax pro assistance and charges $39.99 to file your state taxes, while the IRS Free File version includes a free state file for “some” states, and lacks TaxAssist support.
+But the free tier of TaxAct includes its TaxAssist tax pro assistance and charges $39.99 to file your state taxes, while the IRS Free File version includes a free state file for “some states,” and it lacks TaxAssist support.

 In order to qualify for IRS Free File, you have to go through the IRS’ site.
 You won’t receive the same Free File benefits directly from a company’s website.